davidhoness/sstv_decoder/README.md

         - Click `Unspecified` in the top right to set your location
         - On the home page, under *Satellites* click `ISS`
         - Under *Passes to include* click `all`
 1. **OPTIONAL:** Before you leave your ground station overnight.
-Run these commands to increase the process priority for the main three programs we're using in this setup.
+Run these commands to increase the process priority for the main four programs we're using in this setup.
     - Start > Accessories > Terminal
     ```
     sudo renice -1 $(pgrep rtl_fm)
+    sudo renice -1 $(pgrep play)
     sudo renice -1 $(pgrep qsstv)
     sudo renice -1 $(pgrep doppler)
     ```